Rambo: Last Blood: Prequel

 In September 2019, Stallone had expressed interest in having Rambo take refuge in an Indian reservation for a potential sixth film.
 In June 2020, Stallone briefly elaborated on the idea, stating, "If I ever did another one, I think he would go back to the Indian reservation that he grew up on because he has Indian family."

+However, in a September 2023 convention appearance, Stallone cast doubt on a sixth film, joking that Rambo would just be fighting arthritis.